Invincible23411/blue-bat/README.md

-This is important please read this:
+How to Install:

-How to install go to https://github.com/Invincible23411/blue-bat then click code and then download zip. click the blue.bat then click extract and then run the extracted bat file
+go to https://github.com/Invincible23411/blue-bat then go to the code section. after that click the green code button and select download zip.
-If it gives you any options just say yes
-If there is any problems restart your computer!
+After it is downloaded open the zip and open blue.bat. if it gives you a message asking to extract all or run select extract all.
+Extract it to wherever you want and go into that extracted folder and then run it.
+If you get a poppup saying windows defended your computer click more info then click Run Anyway.
+After running it will ask you if you want to open a file click yes.
+Then your all good to go. if you are having any problems then restart your computer!